 I1-I3 clarity diamonds are the bottom grade in clarity.
 They have much more pronounced inclusions that are easily noticeable to the naked eye.
 Large inclusions like the ones found in I clarity might affect the brilliance of the diamond.Novita's Recommendation:

 Novita Diamonds recommend you get the finest looking diamond your budget allows.
-To ensure that the inclusions in the diamond are not visible to the naked eye, even when looked closely, we recommend you limit your choices to VS1, VS2 and SI1 diamonds and above.
+To ensure that the inclusions in the diamond are not visible to the naked eye, even when looked closely, we recommend IF, VVS1, VVS2, VS1, VS2 and SI1 as they all have inclusions not visible to the naked eye.

 Out of all the 4Cs, Colour is the most straightforward.
 A Diamond Colour grade is a measure of how colourless the stone is.
 The best diamonds are the ones without any colour in them, allowing their brilliance to shine through.
 The whiter or, to be precise, the clearer the stone is, the more valuable it becomes.
 As the colour grade lowers, tints of other colours, such as yellow or brown, start to be become noticeable, decreasing their overall value.
 The diamond colour grades by GIA goes from D (colourless) to Z (light yellow or brown).
 The grades are usually separated by different tiers for simplification since diamonds with a 1 or 2 colour grade difference may look very similar to the untrained eye.